databricks/spark-avro/README.md

 ## Features

+`spark-avro` supports reading and writing of Avro data from Spark SQL.

-`spark-avro` supports most conversions between Spark SQL and Avro records, making Avro a first-class citizen in Spark.
-This library will automatically do all the required schema conversions for you.
+- **Automatic schema conversion:** `spark-avro` supports most conversions between Spark SQL and Avro records, making Avro a first-class citizen in Spark.

-### Partitioning

-This library allows developers to easily read and write partitioned data witout any extra configuration.
-Just pass the columns you want to partition on just like you would for Parquet.
+- **Partitioning:** This library allows developers to easily read and write partitioned data witout any extra configuration.
+Just pass the columns you want to partition on, just like you would for Parquet.

-### Compression

-You can specify the type of compression to use when writing Avro out to disk.
+- **Compression:**  You can specify the type of compression to use when writing Avro out to disk.
 The supported types are `uncompressed`, `snappy`, and `deflate`.
 You can also specify the deflate level.

-### Specifying record name

-You can specify the record name and namespace to use by passing a map of parameters with `recordName` and `recordNamespace`.
+- **Specifying record names:** You can specify the record name and namespace to use by passing a map of parameters with `recordName` and `recordNamespace`.

 ## Supported types for Avro -> Spark SQL conversion